-For the past year, the Center for High Impact Philanthropy (CHIP) have been working to answer the question above by creating a rubric that donors and funders at all levels — from large institutional funders to individuals — can apply to their giving.
+For the past year, the Center for High Impact Philanthropy (CHIP) has been working to answer the question above by creating a rubric that donors and funders at all levels — from large institutional funders to individuals — can apply to their giving.
 Through our work with Lever for Change, a John D. and Catherine T. MacArthur Foundation affiliate, we’ve been applying that rubric to top projects submitted through their 100 & Change and Equality Can’t Wait competitions — proposals and teams that have potential to create significant positive impact in the world.

 Why we’re doing this